Love Around: Summary

 Xiao Shu is extremely happy she got the prize and can't wait to present it to her boyfriend.
 While on her way to meet her boyfriend, she accidentally gets in a taxi that Zhou Zhen is already riding in, she apologizes and gets out.
 Seeing it's heavily pouring rain and Xiao Shu just standing out in the open waiting for another taxi Zhou Zhen guilt gets the better of him and he ask the taxi driver to turn back.
 He decides to share the taxi with Xiao Shu.
 Xiao Shu spends almost the entire taxi ride talking on her cell phone with her mom and hadn't noticed when Zhou Zhen got off at his stop.
 She asked the taxi driver about Zhou Zhen when she notice he wasn't in the taxi anymore, the driver tells her he has already been dropped off at his stop but has also already paid for his and her fare.
 She ask the driver to turn back to his stop because she wanted to pay him back for paying for her fare.
 While looking for Zhou Zhen at his family resort/hotel she sees her boyfriend with another women.
 She decides to follow them and confront them.
 Zhou Zhen sees her and follows her since he does not know why she is there.
 Upon confronting her boyfriend Xiao Shu gets dumped by him and yelled at for being too conservative and cold.
-Zhou Zhen witnesses their argument, not being able to take it he beats up Xiao Shu's ex-boyfriend.
+Zhou Zhen witnesses their argument, not being able to take it, he beats up Xiao Shu's ex-boyfriend.

-The two slowly become friends to get over their heartbreaks, but Xiao Shu not knowing Zhou Da Kuan is Zhou Zhen's father offends Zhou Da Kuan on her radio program since she does not believe he is a fully reformed person and is still using his mafia ways in business dealings.
+The pair slowly become friends to get over their heartbreaks, but Xiao Shu not knowing Zhou Da Kuan is Zhou Zhen's father offends Zhou Da Kuan on her radio program since she does not believe he is a fully reformed person and is still using his mafia ways in business dealings.
 Upon hearing her radio broadcast Zhou Da Kuan is furious and ask his colleague to buy out Xiao Shu's radio station.
 He also enlist friends to remove their advertisement from her radio station.
 Since Xiao Shu does not want her parents to worry about the situation at the radio station she relays her problems to Zhou Zhen.
 Zhou Zhen finds out that his father is behind all the problems happening at the radio station.
 Not wanting to have disagreements with his father and still wanting to keep Xiao Shu as his friend, he ask Xiao Shu to give him a job at her radio station so that he can secretly help her stay afloat.